-Additionally, for income years starting on or after 1 July 2011 where you do not reach the NZ\$50,000 threshold you can elect to calculate your income using the FIF rules.
-If you do elect to do this you are required to calculate your income using the FIF rules for four years.
+For income years starting on or after 1 July 2011 where an individual or trust does not exceed the NZ\$50,000 threshold they can elect to calculate their income using the FIF rules.
+If you do elect to do this you are required to calculate your income using the FIF rules for a minimum of at least four subsequent income years.

-The de minimis status used for the preparation of your tax report is shown at the top of the Summary of Foreign Investment Fund Income page.
+The de minimis status used for the preparation of your Tax Report is shown at the top of the Summary of Foreign Investment Fund Income page.
 If this is incorrect, please notify your adviser.

-9.5 Portfolio FIFs
+10.5 Portfolio FIFs

-Tax reports have been prepared on the basis that investors hold a portfolio investment in a FIF.
+Tax Reports have been prepared on the basis that investors hold a portfolio investment in a FIF.
 That is, the investor's direct income interest in the FIF is less than 10% (typically being less than 10% of the shares of the FIF).

-If you hold a direct income interest in a FIF of greater than 10%, we recommend you consult your tax adviser immediately, as the information presented in your tax report may not be appropriate for you.
+If you hold a direct income interest in a FIF of greater than 10%, we recommend you consult your tax adviser immediately, as the information presented in your Tax Report may not be appropriate for you.

-10. FOREIGN INVESTMENTS FUND (FIF) INCOME
+11. FOREIGN INVESTMENTS FUND (FIF) INCOME